BSidesPDX/CTF-2018/forensics/300-mic/README.md

 ## Summary

-I ran some papers through the printer and then through the scanner sometime in September 2018.
-I think my printer may have messed up the dot matrices on one of the pages.
-Would you mind double checking?
+There were some papers lying on the printer with random lines on them.
+I scanned them in.
+I think there is information hidden in one of the papers.
+Can you find out what it is?

 flag: BSidesPDX{d0t}